Certified Legal Specialist Exam Grading and Scope

 Applicant anonymity is preserved throughout the grading process, including during the results reporting phase.
 Even after grading is complete, the graders do not learn the identity of any of the applicants, or whether a particular applicant actually took or passed the examination.

-An applicant’s multiple-choice raw score will be the number of items answered correctly; no penalty is deducted for incorrect multiple-choice answers.
+An applicant’s raw multiple-choice score is the number of items answered correctly. ; no penalty is deducted for incorrect multiple-choice answers.
 An applicant can earn up to 75 raw points on the multiple-choice questions.

 Results